tfsaggregator/aggregator-docs/content/docs/v3/commands/common-options.md

 }
 ```

+Naming templates are explaind in details at [Azure Resource Names](instance-commands#azure-resource-names).

-If you use the `--namingTemplate` option, the `--resourceGroup` option is mandatory.
+NOTE: If you use the `--namingTemplate` option, the `--resourceGroup` option is mandatory.